 Slices of pizza can be a good way to picture fractions.
 In a pizza that has 8 slices, 1 slice is a fraction of the whole pizza, written as .
 Two slices would be , 3 slices , and so on.
 In this example, the top number, known as the numerator is the number of slices of pizza we have, while the bottom number, the denominator, is the total number of slices of pizza in the whole pizza.

-In the above example with pizza, we may talk about having 2, 4, 6, or even 8 slices of pizza.
-In these cases the fraction would be written as
+We can talk about having 2, 4, 6, or even 8 slices of pizza.
+In these cases the fractions would be written as

 respectively; the fractions can further be simplified or reduced as follows: